The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 But while inviting the foreign capitalist to invest their capital within the country, the government sees to it that this does not produce any adverse repercussions on the economy.

-The government may also encourage foreign tourists to visit the country in increasing numbers of offering them various facilities and constitutional travel.
+The government may also encourage foreign tourists to visit the country in increasing numbers by offering them various facilities and constitutional travel.

 This increases the foreign exchange earnings of the country with the help of which the deficit in the Balance of payments can be reduced.